 The programme targets low-income individuals and households with socio-economic vulnerabilities who are currently living in frontline or other war-affected areas of Donetska, Kharkivska and Khersonska, Luhanska, Sumska, and Zaporizka oblasts.

 To ensure that support reaches those most in need, ERC Ukraine applies vulnerability-based criteria to identify individuals and households requiring urgent humanitarian assistance.
 The assistance helps people meet essential needs such as food, medicine, clothing, and hygiene.
-Priority is given to individuals affected by missile strikes or evacuations, those recently displaced, and returnees.
+Priority is given to individuals affected by missile strikes or evacuations and those recently displaced.
 People with socio-economic vulnerabilities or specific protection concerns are also prioritised.

 The targeting and socio-economic vulnerability criteria include the following groups: